rtorii/Asteriods-README/README.md

 # Asteroids (Web Game)

-_**Note:** This game has a similar structure with the [Stuffed Animal Comets](https://github.com/rtorii/Stuffed-Animal-Comets-README/blob/main/README.md) version, but this version is intended to be harder._
+_**Note:** This game has a similar structure with the [Stuffed Animal Comets](https://github.com/rtorii/Stuffed-Animal-Comets-README/blob/main/README.md) version, but the asteroids version is intended to be harder._

 **Description:**